v-rob/minetest/doc/lua_api.md

             alpha channel is used to set overall star brightness.
             (default: `#ebebff69`)
         * `scale`: Float controlling the overall size of the stars (default: `1`)
+        * `star_seed`: Integer number which decides how to generate the sky stars.
+If set to zero, client picks a random number. (default: `0`)
 * `get_stars()`: returns a table with the current stars parameters as in `set_stars`.
 * `set_clouds(cloud_parameters)`: set cloud parameters